Creck20/Creck20/README.md

 --------------------------------------------------------------------------------------------------------------

 My projects include:
-- A character sheet creator for DND using C# class design.
 - A camera that you can point at a sheet of music and have it read that music.
 - Some robot behavior simulation projects.
 - Some physics simulation environments from my past as a physics major.